The Fluent Design System for Windows app creators

 How do you make an app feel natural on a variety of devices?
 By making it feel as though it were designed with each specific device in mind.
 A UI layout that adapts to different screen sizes so there's no wasted space (but no crowding either) makes an experience feel natural, as though it were designed for that device.

 Instead of designing for every individual screen size, focusing on a few key widths (also called "breakpoints") can greatly simplify your designs and code while still making your app look great on small to large screens.

 For an app to feel natural, it should adapt its layout to different screen sizes and devices.
 You can use automatic sizing, layout panels, visual states, and even separate UI definitions in XAML to create a responsive UI.

 UWP apps can run on a wide variety of Windows-powered devices.
 It's helpful to understand which devices are available, what they're made for, and how users interact with them.

 Optimize for the right input

-UWP apps automatically support common mouse, keyboard, pen, and touch interactions—there's nothing extra you have to do.
-But you can enhance your app with optimized support for specific inputs, like pen and the Surface Dial.
+UWP apps automatically support common mouse, keyboard, pen, and touch interactions.
+There's nothing extra you have to do.
+But, if you'd like to, you can enhance your app with optimized support for specific inputs, like pen and the Surface Dial.